-Forms-based Messaging (FBM) is a feature enhancement to the 2020® Messaging application.
-2020 Messaging is a simple messaging system between Dispatchers and their Drivers through Ground Traffic Control and 2020 or mobile tablet.
+Forms-based Messaging (FBM) is a feature enhancement to the Zonar Messaging application.
+Zonar Messaging is a simple messaging system between Dispatchers and their Drivers through Ground Traffic Control and Connect tablet.
 The FBM feature updates messaging to use predefined forms.
 FBM is designed to replace our customers paper forms with an electronic form.
 This document covers the different processes involved in developing a form for a customer.
 Also covered are available forms in the template library.

-- Email-style folders for convenient message management within Ground Traffic Control and on the 2020 or mobile tablet (e.g. Inbox, Sent, Archive, etc).
+- Email-style folders for convenient message management within Ground Traffic Control and on the Connect tablet (e.g. Inbox, Sent, Archive, etc).

 - Predefined forms for data consistency.

 - Facilitates bulk message handling via message CSV import and export (e.g. Fleet dispatching).

 Customers who are signed up for “ZForms” have access to all of the forms available in our template library.
 A demonstration of each form in the template library will be given by the Configurations team to help the customer determine which forms would be beneficial.